spinel-coop/rv/docs/rv-notes.md

 ## project subtypes

-Projects can be one of:
+Projects can be one or more of:

 - application (like a Rails or Hanami app)
 - gem (published library)